Jose Franklin

 Jose Franklin (born 27 November 1989) is an Indian composer.
 He primarily scores music for Tamil films.
 He made his debut as a composer in the 2018 Tamil film Seemathurai.

 Career

 Jose Franklin is a music director who works in the Tamil Film industry.
-He composes music and does Background Score in Tamil movies.
-He composed music for the movie named Seemathurai directed by Santhosh Thiyagarajan, starring Varsha Bollamma and Geethan Britto, which released in 2018.
-His recognized work was in the film called Nedunalvaadai directed by Selva Kannan, which released in the year 2019.
+He composes music and does background score in Tamil movies.
 He has also composed music for the 2014 Tamil short film called Miracle Babies wrote and directed by Bijoy Lona.
-He was also associated in other movies like 6Athiyayam written by Ajayan Bala and Cable Sankar, and Kalam directed by Robert Raaj.
+He was also associated in other movies like 6 Athiyayam and Kalam (2016).

+He composed music for the movie Seemathurai (2018).
+His next work was in the film Nedunalvaadai (2019).